societe-generale/spintest/README.md

 spintest(urls, tasks, token= 'ABC')
 ```

-- You can give the generate function that create your token :
+- A method that generates a token can be given instead of a token

 ```python
 urls = ["http://test.com"]